 On February 8, 2004, StepUp entered a new era.
 On that day, a major grant was received through the White Memorial Community Fund to enable StepUp to undertake a new, comprehensive program model.
 Building on the strengths of almost two decades of experience, StepUp now offers participants a year-long, phased, incentive driven program leading to safe, affordable housing and a stable, life-sustaining job.

 The comprehensive program model continues to serve working families while expanding to meet the needs of single adults (particularly ex-offenders).
 A core curriculum has been created to address financial literacy and responsibility, physical and mental health, spiritual nurture, and healthy relationships.
 A management system (the Balanced Scorecard) has been implemented to tie our strategies to objectives and measures that generate monthly reports and long-term measurable outcomes.
-StepUp now works with approximately 500 adults and 75 children a year.
+StepUp now works with over 600 individuals annually.